Vernazza, Cinque Terre, Italy. fokke baarssen/Shutterstock

 Hike (some of) the Sentiero Azzurro

-The most famous of Cinque Terre's paths is the Sentiero Azzurro (Blue Trail), which links all five villages across the cliff sides (it's marked as SVA on maps).
-In recent years, it's been rare that you'll find it fully open – winter storm damage means that some long stretches are closed.
-The easiest stretch – which is actually more of a moderate level – is Corniglia to Vernazza (2.5 miles, with a steep downhill section at the end).
+The most famous of Cinque Terre’s paths is the Sentiero Azzurro (Blue Trail), which links all five villages along the cliffs (it’s marked as SVA on maps).
+In recent years, it’s been rare that you'll find it fully open, with frequent winter storm damage closing long stretches of the route.
+The easiest stretch – relatively; it’s a moderate-level hike – is Corniglia to Vernazza (4km, with a steep downhill section at the end).
 To get updates on closures, check the national park website before you head out.

 Walk the Via dell’Amore

-Cinque Terre's most famous walk has always been the Via dell'Amore – the flat, accessible, 1km (half-mile) path between Riomaggiore and Manarola.
-Closed since 2012 due to landslide damage, it's due to reopen in July 2024 for guided tours only.
-I got a sneak peek last year and was impressed – the tours explain the rich history of the area and make you look beyond those color-popping houses.
+Cinque Terre’s most famous walk has always been the Via dell’Amore – the flat, accessible, 1km path between Riomaggiore and Manarola.
+Closed since 2012 due to landslide damage, it reopened in August 2024.
+Tours explain the rich history of the area and make you look beyond those color-popping houses.

 Taste the local wine

 For centuries, Cinque Terre has been known for its wine: sea-flecked salty whites grown along the cliffs.
-Try it by the glass at bars like A Pié de Ma in Riomaggiore or Cappun Magru in Manarola – both of these offer wine flights and tastings.
+Try the region’s pride and joy by the glass at bars like A Pié de Ma in Riomaggiore or Cappun Magru in Manarola, both of which offer wine flights and tastings.

 My favorite thing to do in Cinque Terre

-Time for more wine: for me, nothing tells you more about Cinque Terre than perching high up in the hills, hearing how the locals have produced bottles that, in the Renaissance period, were so famous that they graced the tables of kings and popes.
-Tilling those cliffsides is backbreaking manual work, and while the vineyards are a fraction of what they were, they're important for stabilizing the increasingly fragile landscape and warding off the effects of climate change.
+Time for more wine: for me, nothing tells you more about Cinque Terre than perching high up in the hills, listening to stories of how locals produced bottles that were once so famous they graced the tables of royalty and popes.
+Tilling those cliffsides is backbreaking manual work, and while the vineyards today are a fraction of what they were, they remain vital for stabilizing the increasingly fragile landscape and warding off the effects of climate change.

-The best – and most fun – way to understand this is with a vineyard tour.
-You'll catch me high up on the hills above Vernazza on a tour from Cheo – from the vineyards, there are jaw-dropper views of the village, castle and sea below.
-Don't forget to try the heavenly sweet sciacchetrà wine that Cinque Terre is famous for – that sea-salt breeze adds an incredible tang.
+The best – and most fun – way to understand it all is with a vineyard tour.
+You’ll catch me high up on the hills above Vernazza on a tour from Cheo: from the vineyards, there are astonishing views of the village, castle and sea below.
+Don’t forget to try the heavenly sweet Sciacchetrà wine that Cinque Terre is famous for – that sea-salt breeze adds an incredible tang.

 How much money do I need for Cinque Terre?